onetimesecret/rhales/README.md

 # Rhales - Ruby Single File Components

+> [!CAUTION]
+> **Early Development Release** - Rhales is in active development (v0.1.0).
+The API may change between versions.
+While functional and tested, it's recommended for experimental use and contributions rather than production applications.
+Please report issues and provide feedback through GitHub.

 Rhales is a framework for building server-rendered components with client-side data hydration using `.rue` files called RSFCs (Ruby Single File Components).
 Similar to Vue.js single file components but designed for Ruby applications.

 About the name: